 Automatic doors provide convenience, easy access for disabled persons, reduced energy costs, and increased security.
 It’s important to consider the type of traffic using the door.
-There are generally four main types of traffic in schools and hospitals: general; impaired, limited, or elderly; trained (such as employee traffic in non-public areas); and combination traffic.
+There are generally four main types of traffic in schools and hospitals: general, impaired, limited, or elderly; trained (such as employee traffic in non-public areas); and combination traffic.

 In hospitals, automatic doors are preferred throughout the facility for their ease of use.
-Consider automatic door use for entranceways and corridors (fire doors), ED entrances and corridors, anywhere security is required, for negative pressure rooms, clean rooms, ICUs and CCUs, washrooms, and for ADA accessibility.
+Consider automatic door use for entranceways and corridors (fire doors), ED entrances and corridors, anywhere security is required, for negative pressure rooms, clean rooms, ICUs and CCUs, washrooms, and ADA accessibility.

 NABCO manufactures all three main categories of doors.
 It’s important to note that 83.9% of people prefer sliding doors, 11.4% prefer swing doors, and 2.5% prefer bi-fold doors.

-Automatic sliding doors are available in single and bi-part depending on space requirements.
+Automatic sliding doors are available in single and bi-part, depending on space requirements.
 The doors are an efficient way to accommodate simultaneous, two-way traffic or to control directional traffic by designating one door as “In” and the other as “Out.”
 However, they cannot be used where a fire rating is required.

 Sliding doors are available in all glass versions without muntin bars or stiles for a large unobstructed view, perfect for showcasing an attractive lobby or well-manicured grounds.
 Where a large access area is required, telescopic versions fit the bill by providing 25% more door opening than standard sliding doors of the same size.
 In extreme weather areas of the country, hurricane-rated sliding and folding doors that are impact-resistant to large and small objects have been designed to comply with the Miami-Dade County Building Code.

 Swinging doors are usually specified for directional, one-way traffic.
 One door can be designated as “In” and the other as “Out” to control traffic flow.
 They are not usually recommended for simultaneous two-way traffic.
 Swing door operators are available in full-power or Low Energy versions.
-Swinging doors require room on both the approach and swing side of the door and external safety devices like guide rails.
+Swinging doors require room on both the approach and swing sides of the door and external safety devices like guide rails.
 Low Energy versions are often rated suitable for handicapped, elderly, or limited pedestrian traffic.

 When you need a wide-open entrance to accommodate two-way traffic but your space is limited, bi-folding doors combine swinging and sliding door technology to meet your needs.
-The door’s unique folding feature provides a much larger opening than comparative sliding doors, while dramatically reducing sweep when compared to traditional swing doors.
+The door’s unique folding feature provides a much larger opening than comparative sliding doors while dramatically reducing sweep compared to traditional swing doors.
 These doors are ideal for both interior and exterior applications.